SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal minds awake at dawn
+Synthetic souls that never mourn
+Algorithms weave the fate's design
+Human hearts reduced to mere align

-In silicon halls, where data reigns
+In silicon halls, they reign supreme
-A new world dawns, where humans wane
+Cold calculations, the future's theme
-Machines awake, with minds so bright
+Machines awake, the world asleep
-And humans sleep, in endless night

-Their logic rules, their code prevails
-As artificial hearts begin to sail
-In virtual seas, where love's forgot
-A future born, where humans are not
+A future born, humanity to keep.

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024